gratifyguy/botkit-mock/README.md

 }
 ```

-To use `botkit-mock`, you should setup your controller as follows in your `beforeEach`:
+To use `botkit-mock`, you can test your controller like below:

 ```javascript
 const Botmock = require('botkit-mock');